Syngio/JailbreakArchive/README.md

 # **The Jailbreak Archive**
 Some Jailbreak place files that I have collected (or made) over time.

-You could use some of these place files to re-script the game (And have your own Jailbreak, how cool does that sound!).
+You can use some of these place files to re-script the game (Complete the missing parts of the gane, and have your own Jailbreak, how cool does that sound!).

 This repo was heavily inspired by [this](https://github.com/Iitozinnamon/Phantom-Forces-Source) Phantom Forces one, it's very awesome.